Updated 25/09/2024

 Are raisins poisonous to dogs?

 Yes, grape raisin is poisonous to dogs.
-When ingested, raisins are equally as toxic as grapes and have the same serious side effects.
+Raisins are grapes that have been dried, so when ingested, they are equally as toxic as grapes and have the same serious side effects.

 Is wine poisonous to dogs?